Akshay Manwani on Chronicling Sahir Ludhianvi

-What are your personal favorite lyrics by Sahir Ludhianvi?
+What is your personal favorite lyrics by Sahir Ludhianvi?

-I love his songs in Pyaasa, but I think I was more delighted to discover his work in Phir Subah Hogi.
+I love his songs in Pyaasa.
+But I think I was delighted to discover his work in Phir Subah Hogi.
 It’s a lesser-known film of Sahir’s when you compare it with his work in Pyaasa or Naya Daur or Hum Dono or Waqt.
 But the lyrics in Phir Subah Hogi are just as scathing, just as incisive.
-Take ‘Cheen-o-Arab humaara’ – in that one song Sahir does so much – he parodies Iqbal’s Tarana-e-Hind and Tarana-e-Mili, indicts the long arm of the law for working only at the behest of the rich and yet, leaves the listener with hope, saying India will be the pride of the world some day.
+Take ‘Cheen-o-Arab humaara’ – in that one song Sahir does so much.
+He parodies Iqbal’s Tarana-e-Hind and Tarana-e-Mili.
+Indicts the long arm of the law for working only at the behest of the rich.
+And yet, leaves the listener with hope.
+Saying India will be the pride of the world some day.
 His work in that film is outstanding.

 Do you think someone like Sahir deserves a portrayal on celluloid as well?